About

 The game has a huge number of sprites which took up a large portion of the development time.
 There are 250 png files which correspond to a mixture of spritesheets, singular images, and environment tilesets, which is a lot.
 A quick count of individual images, including those that weren’t in the final game, is approximately 1000!

 For the environments, I made a tileset for each level which could be autotiled to form a base layer, and then depending on the level, add buildings or other decoration.
 Even though the general layout was automatically tiled, I still had to go over each layer to add variation which took a while.
-I couldn’t find a way to improve the autotiling tool to add some more randomisation, so manually going over it all took a while.
+I tried to find a way to improve the autotiling tool to suit my needs, but couldn’t find anything, so manually doing this took a while.

-The enemies also took up a good chunk of time, but the bosses were much more complex as they had lots of elaborate attack animations, secondary forms, or multiple moving parts which had to work together.
+The enemies also took up a good chunk of time, but the bosses were the largest commitment as they had lots of elaborate attack animations, secondary forms, or multiple moving parts which had to work together.

 The 10 intro and Epilogue images were quite daunting as they were full screen pieces of art, but were finished to a standard I was happy with.
 Considering they are only shown for a few seconds and would only be viewed by the player once or twice, they didn’t need to be masterpieces, just enough to compliment the accompanying text.

-One part I quite enjoyed was the GUI and world map, I’ve always enjoyed GUI and had fun creating the map screen with moving tabs and the techy borders.
+One part I really enjoyed was the GUI and level select menu; creating a map screen with moving tabs and the techy borders.
 The HUD was likewise fun to design and draw.
-I used adjustable 9slice sprites for buttons and menu backgrounds to easily adjust sizes to fit the contained text.
+Adjustable 9slice sprites were very handy for making buttons and menu backgrounds that were fitting, and suitable for their contained elements.

 Audio

-I’ve always struggled to make music, it feels very trial and error for me, though 10 years of casual guitar playing and piano lessons when I was younger have taught me some helpful, but basic music theory.
-Each level has its own looping track about a minute long, and all share the same boss fight music.
-There are a few much shorter tunes too such as the level completion jingle, as well as intro, main menu, and map loops.
+Music has always been a challenge for me, though 10 years of casual guitar playing and piano lessons when I was younger has given me some helpful tricks.
+Each level has its own looping track about a minute long.
+In addition, there is the boss fight track, and a few much shorter tunes such as the level completion jingle, intro, main menu, and level selection loops.

-I used Waveform 11 as it is free, straight forward, and doesn’t hijack my PCs audio or require annoying licensing managers, which are very frustrating quirks that put me off many other audio tools.
+I used Waveform 11 as it is free, straight forward, and doesn’t hijack my PCs audio or require annoying licensing managers.
 I’ve really come to appreciate its simplicity, and think it will replace my previous goto, Bosca Ceoil.

-All the songs are composed across 7 tracks, each track being a different instrument that come with Waveform.
-I have just 1 drum track, and 6 various synth instruments all made with the built-in 4OSC plugin.
+All the songs are composed across 7 tracks, each track being a different instrument that comes with Waveform.
+There is just 1 drum track, and 6 various synth instruments all made with the built-in 4OSC plugin.

-As for the SFX, I found these quite frustrating to make at first, again due to the trial and error nature, though by the end of the project I had made exactly 100 sound effects and better understood the process.
+As for the SFX, I found these quite frustrating to make at first due to the trial and error nature, though by the end of the project I had made exactly 100 sound effects and better understood the process.
 I used ChipTone which is a very handy, free synth sound effect maker.
-I’m glad that I now finally understand what all the cryptic synth nobs mean.

 QA Testing

-Another time consuming task was testing, more specifically general playtesting to check the game’s difficulty and pacing.
-I had several phases of development where I would perform sweeps, where I’d play through every level, focusing on a different area such as SFX or visuals, and add every single issue to a spreadsheet.
-This sheet peaked at around 200 issues which was extremely demotivating, but I was close to the end of the project so it was the final giant hurdle to the finish line.
+Another time consuming task was testing, with general balance playtesting being the most draining.
+I had several phases of development where I would perform sweeps, playing through every level multiple times, focusing on a different area such as SFX or visuals, and then adding every single issue to a bug spreadsheet.
+This sheet peaked at around 200 issues which was extremely demotivating.

-I would eventually work my way through the list, either addressing issues, or marking them as optional fixes if they were more fussy nit-picks than genuine issues.
+I would eventually work my way through the list, either addressing issues, or marking them as optional if they were just nit-picks.
 A lot of things were pleasantly simple 5 minute jobs, but some larger tasks required reworking boss attacks to make them more fun or interesting, or adding more artwork to levels to make them less bland.

 Storefronts

-God Is Debt has been published on Steam and itch.io.
-Steam was a much more complex undertaking as I had to create a lot of info for the store page as well as store and library images which are all different sizes which I found very frustrating.
-I ended up just using the same image for everything, cropped and adjusted to fit which still took an entire day.
-The trailer was fun to make though, I synced up gameplay clips with the boss fight music in DaVinci Resolve and overlayed some marketing text, which only took a couple of hours.
+The Steam store page took a while as I had to enter a lot of information, and create store and library images which are all different sizes which I found very annoying.
+I ended up using the same image for everything, cropped and adjusted to fit each element which still took a full day.
+The trailer was much more fun to make, I synced up gameplay clips with the boss fight music in DaVinci Resolve and overlayed some marketing text, which all together only took a couple of hours.

 For both stores I had to sign the same US tax documentation to declare I was a foreign entity doing business with US companies.
 For steam I also had to pay £80 for a game release credit.